jlchang/2024-05-09-Unix_Shell_pilot/episodes/01-introduction.md

 -rw-rw-r--   1 jlchang sequence   19085 Mar 14  2013 data
 drwxrwsr-x 451 jlchang sequence   33225 Mar 14  2013 prodinfo454
 ```
+Note: your output will show your username where you see `jlchang` above.

 The additional information given includes the name of the owner of the file,
 when the file was last modified, and whether the current user has permission